passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
+For the display Kconfig, all we need to do is enable the option for
-<span style="color: red; font-weight: bold;">Before developing the interface,
+<span style="color: red; font-weight: bold;">the display sub-system</span>.
-we need to address two key points.</span>

-First, we have to enable the LCD driver and link it to our graphics library.
-Then, once the LCD device is set up, we can call LVGL functions, and the output will appear on the screen, assuming everything is configured properly.

-We’re using an
+We’re using the ILI9341 driver, and
-<span style="color: red; font-weight: bold;">ILI9341 display</span> from Ilitek,
+<span style="color: red; font-weight: bold;">thanks to its Kconfig dependency</span>
-but we only see the Kconfig option for the display subsystem.
+generated by Zephyr’s build system,
-<span style="color: red; font-weight: bold;">Who enables the driver?</span>
+<span style="color: red; font-weight: bold;">it's enough to have the right compatible</span>

-Well, if we check how the driver option is defined, we’ll see it’s enabled by default when DT_HAS_ILITEK_ILI9341_ENABLED is true.

-In other words, having the right compatible in the device tree is enough for the option to be enabled automatically.
+in the device tree to enable it automatically.

-Indeed, we can confirm it’s enabled by checking the
+Indeed, you can find it in the .config file.
-<span style="color: red; font-weight: bold;">.config</span> file.
 -->

 ---